RiftSocialApp/RiftApp/README.md

 <br/>

 > **Show up fully**
-> Profiles, avatars, and shared media help people recognize each other and celebrate the groupâ€™s personality.
+> Profiles, avatars, and shared media help people recognize each other and celebrate the group's personality.

 <br/>